-Shareholders who have an IRA or other retirement plan must indicate on their redemption request whether or not to withhold federal income tax.
+Shareholders who have an IRA or other retirement plan must indicate on their written redemption request whether or not to withhold federal income tax.
 Redemption requests failing to indicate an election not to have tax withheld will generally be subject to 10% withholding.

 In addition to the situations described above, the Fund and/or the transfer agent reserve the right to require a signature guarantee in other instances based on the circumstances relative to the particular situation.
 Signature guarantees will generally be accepted from domestic banks, brokers, dealers, credit unions, national securities exchanges, registered securities associations, clearing agencies and savings associations, as well as from participants in the New York Stock Exchange Medallion Signature Program and the Securities Transfer Agents Medallion Program ("STAMP").
 A notary public is not an acceptable signature guarantor.
-Non financial transactions including establishing or modifying certain services on an account may require a signature guarantee, signature verification from a Signature Validation Program member, or other acceptable form of authentication from a financial institution source.
+Non-financial transactions including establishing or modifying certain services on an account may require a signature guarantee, signature verification from a Signature Validation Program member, or other acceptable form of authentication from a financial institution source.

-By Telephone: Unless telephone options were declined on your account application, you may request a redemption (up to \$25,000) in the Fund by calling Shareholder Services at 855.MLP.FUND (855.657.3863).
-If you declined the option and would like to add it at a later date, a letter signed by all account owners with a signature guarantee, signature verification from a Signature Validation Program member, or other acceptable form of authentication from a financial institution source will be required.
+By Telephone: Unless telephone options were declined on your account application, you may request a redemption (up to \$25,000) in the Fund by calling Shareholder Services at 1.855.MLP.FUND (1.855.657.3863).
+If you declined the option and would like to add it at a later date, a letter signed by all account owners with a signature guarantee, signature verification from a Signature Validation Program member, or other acceptable form of authentication from a financial institution source may be required.
 The Fund, its transfer agent and custodian are not liable for following redemption or exchange instructions communicated by telephone to the extent that they reasonably believe the telephone instructions to be genuine.
 However, if they do not employ reasonable procedures to confirm that telephone instructions are genuine, they may be liable for any losses due to unauthorized or fraudulent instructions.
 Procedures employed may include recording telephone instructions and requiring a form of personal identification from the caller.
 If an account has more than one owner or authorized person, the Fund will accept telephone instructions from any one owner or authorized person.
+Shares held in IRA or other retirement accounts may be redeemed by telephone.
+Investors will be asked whether or not to withhold taxes from any distribution.

 The Fund or its transfer agent may terminate the telephone redemption procedures at any time.
 Telephone trades must be received by or prior to market close.
 During periods of high market activity, shareholders may encounter higher than usual call waits.
 Please allow sufficient time to place your telephone transaction.
 During periods of extreme market activity, it is possible that shareholders may encounter some difficulty in telephoning the Fund, although neither the Fund nor the transfer agent have ever experienced difficulties in receiving and in a timely fashion responding to telephone requests for redemptions or exchanges.
 If you are unable to reach the Fund by telephone, you may request a redemption by mail.
-Once a telephone transaction has been placed, it cannot be canceled or modified.
+Once a telephone transaction has been placed, it cannot be canceled or modified after the close of regular trading on the New York Stock Exchange (the "NYSE") (generally 4:00 p.m.
+Eastern Time).

-Fund Policy on Market Timing
+Fund Policy on Market Timing and Purchase Blocking